istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ### Cleanup

-To remove all temperary resources created in this task, without the global
+To remove all temperary resources created in this task:
-policies:

 {{< text bash >}}
 $ kubectl delete ns foo bar legacy